solexapp/solex-desktop-public/doc/location_source.md

 ### Stopping the flow of locations

-When you're done sending location data, you can just stop, at which point the vehicle will just hover in the air doing nothing.
-You can detach from it with the `location detach my_location_source` command in the terminal.
-This works, but is messy.
-Your now-terminated location source will still show as available from the `location sources` command.
+When you're done sending location data, you can just stop, at which point the vehicle will just hover in the air doing nothing, waiting for another location.
+Additionally, your location source will continue to show as an active location source, which isn't true.

-So it's advisable to explicitly notify that your location source is finished by calling the `DELETE /location/my_location_source` endpoint.
-This removes `my_location_source` as a source, and it will no longer show as something a vehicle can follow.
+So when you're finished sending locations, call the `DELETE /location/my_location_source` endpoint to remove your location source.
+Any following vehicles will be notified, and stop following the source.

+## Alternate Listeners

+If you have an external program that can make use of location sources, you can also connect to a web socket provided by Solex to be notified of location updates.
+Connect to the web socket and subscribe to "location/(source_id)", and messages will be sent to your program with the location data, which you can store in a file, forward to a server, etc.